 Alton/Godfrey Rotary Club Honors February Students of the Month

-EVAN BUENGER of Alton High School and GEORGIA HORN of Marquette Catholic High School were honored by the Alton/Godfrey Club as STUDENTS OF THE MONTH for FEBRUARY at the Club’s regular meeting at the Meeting Center at the Alton Sports Tap on February 11th.
+David Lauschke of Alton High School, and Mary McKee of Marquette Catholic High School were honored as Students of the Month for January by the Alton/Godfrey Rotary Club at the Club’s regular meeting at the Banquet Center on February 14th.

 Get The Latest News!